-|(1) The Brandaleone Family Center for Data and Visualization Services is in Bostock Library, on the first floor (The/Edge).||(2) Duke University students and faculty/staff can get a free copy to install on their own computer as long as they are affiliated with Duke. *||(3) OIT computer labs on the Duke campus with computers running Windows.||(4) Virtual Computing Lab (VCL) from Duke's Office of Informtion Technology (OIT) allows Duke users to check out a virtual machine with ArcGIS installed and connect via a remote connection.|
+|(1) The Brandaleone Family Center for Data and Visualization Services is in Bostock Library, on the first floor (The/Edge).||(2) Duke University students, faculty, and staff can get a free copy to install on their own computer as long as they are affiliated with Duke. *||(3) OIT computer labs on the Duke campus with computers running Windows.||(4) Virtual Computing Lab (VCL) from Duke's Office of Informtion Technology (OIT) allows Duke users to check out a virtual machine with ArcGIS installed and connect via a remote connection.|

 Geodatabase: Before beginning your ArcGIS project, consider the advantages of managing your data inside a geodatabase.
 You can set one up with a few mouse clicks.
 Also, please see our blog post regarding the geodatabase structure versus working with separate shapefile layers.